MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Lockers/README.md

 ## Introduction

-A secondary school is introducing a new Smart Locker System for pupils.
+A secondary school is introducing a new smart locker system for pupils.
 Each pupil is assigned a locker where they can safely store their belongings during the school day.

-The school wants a program that can keep track of individual lockers and allow staff to manage them easily.
+The school wants a program that will allow a member of staff to manage individual lockers via an app.

 Each locker has: